Loading tech stack...

 E-Griffin Rebuild Calculator

-A production rebuild calculator for a quantity surveying practice.
-Built to turn a specialist estimating process into usable software for prospective clients, with structured inputs, validation, and API-backed outputs.
+A specialist rebuild estimator for a quantity surveying practice.
+Built to move professional estimating logic out of legacy and spreadsheet-style processes into usable software for prospective clients, with structured inputs, validation, and API-backed outputs.

 • Turns a specialist estimating workflow into a clear guided application